-The work presented in this paper is part of the KeY project1 [1].
+The KeY Project.
+The work presented here is part of the KeY project1 [1].
 The main goals of KeY are to (1) provide deductive verification for a real world programming language and to (2) integrate formal methods into industrial software development processes.

-For the first goal a deductive verification tool for JAVA source programs, the KeY Prover, has been developed.
-The main target of the KeY system is the JAVA CARD language.
-The verification is based on a specifically tailored version of Dynamic Logic-JAVA CARD Dynamic Logic (JAVA CARD DL), which supports most of sequential JAVA, in particular the full JAVA CARD language specification including the JAVA CARD transaction mechanism.
-JAVA CARD DL and the KeY Prover are designed in a way to make the verification process as automated as possible.
+For the first goal a deductive verification tool for Java source programs, the KeY Prover, has been developed.
+The main target of the KeY system is the Java Card language - a stripped down version of Java used to program smart cards (e.g., Java Card does not support concurrency or large primitive data types, and has a very small API).
+The verification is based on a specifically tailored version of Dynamic Logic - Java Card Dynamic Logic (Java Card DL), which supports most of sequential Java, in particular the full Java Card language specification including the Java Card transaction mechanism.
+Java Card DL and the KeY Prover are designed to make the verification process as automated as possible.